CuiRachel/PrimalAndDualAccess/README.md

 If the numbers of origins and destinations are large, ArcGIS cannot solve the matrix due to the memory limitation, which requires to separate the origins/destinations and run the tool in loop to fill the matrix.

 Note that, one more step need to be done for transit travel time calculations before running the network analyst tool, that is adding GTFS data to a network dataset.
-The details are shown in https://esri.github.io/public-transit-tools/AddGTFStoaNetworkDataset.html.
+The details can be found in https://esri.github.io/public-transit-tools/AddGTFStoaNetworkDataset.html.